openedx/open-edx-proposals/oeps/oep-0031-arch-i18n.rst

 Alternatives Considered
 =======================

 An alternative choice we considered was `i18next <https://react.i18next.com/>`_.
 It comes with plug-and-play functionality to determine a user's locale, babel scripts for various translation management schemes, and a lot of other supporting code.
 It also exposes a much cleaner interface for getting a translated message as a plain string.
-However, we would have had to write a custom solution for extracting translator comments, and it outputs a format that edX's translation provider, Transifex, can't work with.
+However, we would have had to write a custom solution for extracting translator comments, and it outputs a format that Transifex can't work with.

 ************************
 Reference Implementation